abhinavpottabathula/CrewAppDev/README.txt

 A. One of the unique features of PIC is that it allows you to take the weather into account.
 Using the feature allows users to look their best in good weather, and be prepared in case of a bad weather forcast.

-Q. Why can I delete others’ comments and why can others delete my comments?
+Q. Why can I delete othersâ€™ comments and why can others delete my comments?
-A. While the app design allows individuals to delete others’ comments, we felt that such a feature was necessary.
-Since PIC’s primary audience is FBLA members, and more specifically, high school students, the possibility of cyber bullying arises.
-To prevent such abuse of PIC, we allow individuals to delete others’ comments.
+A. While the app design allows individuals to delete othersâ€™ comments, we felt that such a feature was necessary.
+Since PICâ€™s primary audience is FBLA members, and more specifically, high school students, the possibility of cyber bullying arises.
+To prevent such abuse of PIC, we allow individuals to delete othersâ€™ comments.
 This way, people

 SOFTWARE USED
 -------------